 }

-If you were already adding to freeCompilerArgs instead of setting its value, then you should not experience a build failure.
+If you were already adding to freeCompilerArgs instead of setting its value, you should not experience a build failure.

 New API introduced may clash with existing Gradle DSL code